elisabethschiele/modelChecking/README.md

 ### Replacing Function Calls
 This is the far bigger task of the two and we wrote a script to automate it.
 To use it on your own model nagovate to `src/Implementation/jani_parsing.py` and change src_filepath and dst_filepath to match your model.
 After that simply run:

     $ python3 jani_parsing.py
 This will replace all function calls within the JANI model with the explicit function definitions.

 ### Replacing Constants
-Unfortunately you still have to replace references to constants that are used for variable bounds.
-As variables can have very different definitions it is much easier to do this by hand than to handle all possible syntax for variable definitions.
+Unfortunately you still have to replace references to constants that are for example used for variable bounds.
+As these constants could be used in a variety of contexts and it is unclear in which contexts momba struggles to parse them, it would be hard to guarantee correctness.
+Therefore this part remains manual.\
 Simply search for any references to constants and replace them with the actual number that they represent.\
 For Resource gathering we had to replace `GOLD_TO_COLLECT` and `GEM_TO_COLLECT` twice each.